JaeLee96/Iowa-House-Prices-Kaggle-Competition/README.md

 Team members: Jaehyeong Lee, Avash Monjaemi, Sally Zhu, Iris Liu

 # Overview
 As a team of 4, we participated in Kaggle competition for predicting affordability of residential homes in Ames, Iowa.
 During the course, we utilized feature engineering methods such as Principal Component Analysis (PCA) amd dimension reduction on raw dataset that contained sheer number of 79 variables.
 After a rigorous data cleaning and data manipulation, we moved onto using various advanced regression techniques such as Random Forest (RF) and logistic regression.
-At the end, we have achieved accuracy of about 98% on test dataset and won 2nd place among participants of around 50 people.
+At the end, we have achieved accuracy of about 98% on test dataset and won _2nd place_ among participants of around 50 people!

 # Competition Description